 Tennis League Rules And Considerations

 - Both players are responsible for making contact to choose the place, time and day of the week to play.
-Please make sure your match is confirmed.
+1) Please make sure your match is confirmed.
 Communication failures may not be subject to default.
 (That decision may be made by the Director.)
-Home court usually pays the guest fee unless agreed otherwise beforehand.
-Both players bring a new can of tennis balls to the match (Penn/Wilson).
+2) Players hosting at their Club’s courts may request beforehand that League partner pays 1/2 the guest fee.
+If you don’t agree, find another match.
+3) Both players bring a new can of tennis balls to the match (Penn/Wilson).
 Home court opens the can.
 The match winner gets the unopened can; the loser gets the balls used in the match.
 Be prepared to give your opponent three dollars if you fail to bring balls and lose.

 - The Member’s “Message Center” on the website is designed to send messages to any or all of the players in your Division.
 Any outgoing message is received in the recipient’s personal email of record.
 However, do not reply directly from your email (it will not be received).
 You can reply from a link in your email which re-directs back through the Message Center.
 This function is intentionally designed to keep personal emails private.
 However, players are encouraged to exchange personal contact info (cell phone, etc.) among themselves to help minimize communication issues.